Animal boarding licence

 - The Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934

-- That the animals will at all times be kept in accommodation suitable in respect of construction, size of quarters, number of occupants, exercising facilities, temperatures, lighting, ventilation and cleanliness
+- that the animals will at all times be kept in accommodation suitable in respect of construction, size of quarters, number of occupants, exercising facilities, temperatures, lighting, ventilation and cleanliness

-- That all reasonable precautions will be taken to prevent and control the spread of infectious or contagious diseases, including the provision of adequate isolation facilities
+- that all reasonable precautions will be taken to prevent and control the spread of infectious or contagious diseases, including the provision of adequate isolation facilities

-- That appropriate measures will be taken to protect the animals in case of fire or other emergency, including the provision of suitable fire fighting equipment
+- that appropriate measures will be taken to protect the animals in case of fire or other emergency, including the provision of suitable fire fighting equipment

-- That a register containing a description of any animal received into the establishment, the date of arrival and departure, and the name and address of the owner
+- that a register will be kept, containing a description of any animal received into the establishment, the date of arrival and departure, and the name and address of the owner

-In addition to the standard conditions a licence may also contain special conditions that are only applicable to your premises.
+Each licence issued is subject to standard conditions for all establishments.
+In addition, there may also be special conditions that only apply to your premises.